 Because we require you to provide us with a Social Security number, the Federal Privacy Act of 1974 requires us to inform you that providing us your Social Security number is mandatory.
-Ohio Revised Code 5703.05, 5703.057 and 5747.08 authorize us to request this information.
-We need your Social Security number in order to administer this tax.
+42 U.S.C.
+405 and Ohio Revised Code 5703.057 authorize us to request this information.
+We need your Social Security number to administer this tax.